TLG was set up in response to the announcement of Your Party, aiming to

 -

-Maintain confidentiality regarding any documents,
+Maintain confidentiality regarding any documents, policies or

 -